ahuacate/pfsense-haproxy/README.md

 This will force pfsense tocheck for WAN IP changes every 5 minutes.

+---

 ## 00.00 Patches & Fixes
-Tweaks and fixes to make broken things work - sometimes.
+Tweaks and fixes to make broken things work - sometimes :)

 ### 00.10 pfSense Dynanic DNS Cloudflare with proxy enabled doesn't work at all
 Fix for log errors like this: